 The cell he'd been in was actually a lot closer to the tower than he'd first assumed, so once they got outside it was the first building he recognized.
 A lot of things had changed in the village since Pein's attack, the buildings being one of the more obvious ones.
 The sunlight stung at his eyes but he kept pace with the Hokage, just as eager as he was nervous to see the blonde boy again.
 From the sun's position in the sky Sasuke figured it was around eight or nine in the morning.

 They arrived at the hospital in no time flat and Tsunade's quick steps led them to one of the upper-most floors.
-Sasuke disregarded the large sign reading 'ICU' above the large swinging doors they pushed through.
+Sasuke disregarded the glowing sign reading 'ICU' above the large swinging doors they pushed through.
 They turned left and right down several halls before Sasuke finally caught sight of Sakura and Kakashi leaning against a wall.
 Kakashi had the pink haired girl in his arms as her shoulders shook violently.
 Sasuke's heart dropped.
-The closer they got, the more Sasuke could make out the girl's supressed sobs.
+The closer they got, the more Sasuke could make out the girl's suppressed sobs.
 Kakashi finally noticed the other two occupants of the hall and glanced Sasuke over before turning to his Hokage.

 The way the jounin shook his head had Sasuke ready to rip someone's head off.
 What the hell was going on?
 Before Sasuke could start opening doors and looking for the blonde one room at a time, Tsunade turned to him and leveled him with a look.